 Because dragonflies begin their lives underwater and only eventually come to the surface, they are also symbolic of the emersion of buried thoughts or feelings.
 The dragonfly lifecycle can be a mirror of what's going on in your life.
 You might have thoughts coming up that need your attention, or perhaps it is you that needs to "surface" in order to change your own perspective.

 Facts About Dragonflies

 - They have been around on the earth for a long, long time—they emerged somewhere between 180 and 300 million years ago.

 - They have broad bodies and large eyes with sharp vision.
 They are able to track movement up to forty feet away.

 - Their feats of flight are remarkable.
 They can fly forward or backward and can travel as fast as 30 miles per hour.

 - They have two phases in their lives.
 They start out underwater as wingless insects.
 They remain submerged for well over a year before moving into the air after growing their beautiful wings.

 - When they're young, their colors aren't as developed as when they become adults.
 Once they are fully grown, however, their colors seem to glimmer like jewels.
 Their wings are especially iridescent.

 - Though they might be curious to fly around humans or other animals, they do not sting or bite.

 The dragonfly is such a fascinating creature that multiple cultures have attributed different characteristics to it.

 In some Native American cultures, it can represent the souls of the deceased.
 In other cultures, stories are told about how the dragonfly morphed from real dragons.
 Today, however, they have nothing to do with dragons aside from sharing part of their name.

 Dragonflies are such wonderful and peaceful creatures to watch, and their curiosity toward humans makes them all the more intriguing.
-May you notice when one appears in your life—perhaps there is the change in the wind!
+May you notice when one appears in your life—perhaps there is a change in the wind!

 © 2013 Cynthia Calhoun